systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 The application runs on an EC2 Instance, so let's model it.
 Select the AWS `EC2 Instance` asset from the `Asset Panel`, and click to place it inside the `Region` frame on the Workspace.
 You can then click and drag the `EC2 Instance` into the upper right corner of the `Region` frame.
 A couple of things to notice:

 * You can see that the `Region` input socket on the `EC2 Instance` is already filled - configured by the `Region` frame in which it sits.
-* If you investigate the Qualification errors in the `Diagram Outine Panel`, you'll see there are multiple issues here, and some will be resolved as we connect the EC2 instance input sockets to other components.
+* If you investigate the Qualification errors in the `Diagram Outine Panel`, you'll see there are multiple issues here, and some will be resolved as we connect the EC2 instance input sockets to other Assets.
 Ignore these for now - we'll come back to them shortly.

 Things should look like this: